sangiloum/travel/_includes/tips.md

   - Do not buy an Mpass (Daily Pass), because it does NOT work in Daejeon.
   - There is a T-Money card dedicated for foreign tourists, called [Korea Tour Card](http://www.koreatourcard.kr/en/).
 It is available at the Incheon airport.
 - As of 2024, the bus fare for adults is 1,500 KRW.
 You can transfer to another buses or subways within 30 minutes for free, if you use the public transportation card.

+### Electricity

+[Korea uses 220V and 60Hz.
+The plug type is C or F](https://www.power-plugs-sockets.com/south-korea/).
+You may need a plug adapter and a voltage converter if your device does not support 220V.